ikt32/GTAVMenuBase/README.md

 functions to left/right press, and the original `return-true-when-option-pressed` is also still available.
 The pane can be filled with a string vector, where each item represents a new line.
 As of now these aren't split automatically yet, so you'll need to manually manage the line length.

-Detail panes are available for all option types except `OptionPlus`.
-The example features an example of this: It also accepts a string vector.
-Due to less-than-optimal decisions in the past and legacy reasons, it's not a string.
-You don't need to manage the length of your text here though, as all items are concatenated and split into lines automatically.

-If you still need to have manual line management, making the first vector item `"RAW"` will make the menu use your string vector as it is originally (with each item on a new line).
+It's originally made to show short pieces of information.

+Detail panes are available for all option types.
+It accepts a string vector.
+Each item in this vector is automatically split up so it fits nicely within the detail pane.
+A newline can be forced by adding more string items to the vector.
+For normal use a vector with a simple string should be enough.

 ## Remarks
 If you're also not using [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet) with [NativeUI](https://github.com/Guad/NativeUI) and just want something less painful than the mess that happens in the ScriptHookV Simple Trainer example, I hope this is of some use for you.